 - (i) Any behaviour or altercation that would leave a spectator or exhibitor with an unfavourable opinion of the sport of flyball. - (ii) Mistreatment of a dog.
 (Includes any unreasonable treatment short of violence that causes dog to display obvious and sustained distress); - (iii) Abuse (including abusive or foul language) directed at another competitor, official or spectator. - (iv) Demonstration of dissatisfaction with a Judge's decision.
-This includes approaching stewards or timekeepers to question them about the decision. - (v) A Red Card will also represent a second incident of any offence listed under yellow card.
+This includes approaching stewards or timekeepers to question them about the decision. - (v) Interference where contact is made with another dog.
+(On Trial 1st June 2021).

+(vi) A Red Card will also represent a second incident of any offence listed under yellow card.